-Required user permissions to use this feature: this feature is only available to Admins and Marketeers, as it requires permission to create and/or edit forms.
+Required user permissions to use this feature: this feature is only available to Admins and Marketers, as it requires permission to create and/or edit forms.

 Suppose you're creating a form that asks participants to select their favourite store.
-Your list of stores is constantly evolving: new stores are opening, others may be closing, moving or simply getting a rebranding and thus changing name.
-However, you don't want to have to come back to your form every week to double check whether it is up-to-date with the latest changes...
+Your list of stores is constantly evolving: new stores are opening, others may be closing, moving or simply getting a rebranding and thus changing their name.
+However, you don't want to have to come back to your form every week to double-check whether it is up-to-date with the latest changes...